k88hudson-cfa/ixa-playground/playground/context-as-trait/README.md

 Instead of defining a concrete `Context` struct, this pattern uses a **`Context` trait** that can be extended **in a single trait block**.

-The issue here is it's really annoying to have to update the trait definition and the implementation simultaneously when you are refactoring or adding methods.

 Instead of:

 ```rust